 - Book swap facility to encourage sharing and re-use

-- Facilities to encourage student wellbeing including outdoor games area and gym
+- Facilities for student wellbeing with outdoor games area and gym

-Set out in our conservation management plan, including work with the Global Bee Foundation to introduce bee house and interpretation boards.
-We were recognized as the first University ‘Bee Guardian’.
+Our original Park campus conservation management plan included work with the Global Bee Foundation to introduce bee house and interpretation boards, which gained us recognition as the first University ‘Bee Guardian’.

 All our new build and refurbishment projects are assessed for sustainability performance and impacts, with BREEAM ‘Excellent’ as the minimum rating expected for major building projects.